oicr-gsi/shesmu/implementation.md

 The method may also return a subclass of _T_, but not a wildcard (_e.g._, `Stream<? extends `_T_`>`).

+The Shesmu server will call the `@ShesmuInputSource` in different situations, including at the start of olive execution, and when a simulator request is made.
+Different situations have different needs with regards to how fresh the input data should be.
-The `boolean`, if desired, indicates whether the fetch should trigger a refresh.
-If false, the client is happy to read stale data and the input source is free to not make the effort to refresh it.
+The `boolean` argument, if included, is sent by the Shesmu server to indicate to the plugin whether the fetch should trigger a refresh.
+If true, the server has indicated that it needs fresh data.
+If false, the server is happy to read stale data and the input source is free to not make the effort to refresh it.

 ### Input Sources (JSON)
 Shesmu will automatically create a JSON representation for every input format